marcusfgardiner/bank_tech_test/README.md

 So that I can see when I withdrew money into my bank account - I want to be able to provide a date that I withdrew money

+# PRINTING

 As a User -
 So that I can see the transaction history of my bank account - I want to be able to view a printed history of the use of my bank account

+# VALIDATIONS

+As a User -
+So that I cannot deposit a negative amount -
+I want an error to be raised if I try to deposit a negative amount

+As a User -
+So that I cannot withdraw a negative amount -
+I want an error to be raised if I try to withdraw a negative amount

+As a User -
+So that I cannot go into my overdraft -
+I want an error to be raised if I try to go below a 0 balance

 As a User -
 So that I cannot break my bank account -